One fine morning, we were discussing product improvement and came across a great quote by Jeff Bezos, founder of Amazon,

 What’s the first thing you do when reaching out to someone?
 Of course, no one likes strangers.
 And that’s why knowing your customer comes first.

 Such information will help you gain insights into their interests and help you better analyze their habits.
 For example, you manage your business through a website, and your customers typically land on particular pages of your website through social media.
 We can identify this as an “interest.”
-If the customer ends up buying one of your products, this can indicate your customer’s buying habit.
+If the customer ends up buying one of your products, this can indicate your customer’s buying habits.

 Once you know about your customer, communications get easier, enabling you to form a meaningful relationship.